Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \newoverline{\zeta^2} = \text{const.} \end{align} \]

-The divergence of the horizontal wind is called
+The divergence of the horizontal wind is denoted by

 \[ \begin{align} \delta \coloneqq \nabla\cdot\mathbf{v}_h.\tag{15.117}\label{eq:divergenz_horiz_def} \end{align} \]